apsislabs/apsisio/_posts/2017-01-02-preparing-for-docker.md

 Deciding whether Nginx in front of the Rails application or Memcached in front of the DB is the right choice for the system will help determine how to setup a Docker network.
 Docker Compose allows setup for networking between multiple containers, any external dependencies, volumes, and environmental variables the containers may need.

 ## Image Size
-Docker container can grow in size very quickly, and minimizing the size helps portability.
+Docker containers can grow in size very quickly, and minimizing the size helps portability.
 Every command run in the DockerFile creates its own container as a snapshot which helps reuse across Docker builds but increases the size significantly.
 To minimize the container, start by finding the minimal image that will support the software and only install the minimal software needed.
 The next step is to condense all the run commands into the fewest number needed.

 For example when installing dependencies a typical install might look like: